Omar Treviño Morales

-Óscar Omar Treviño Morales (born January 26, 1974) is a Mexican convicted drug lord and former leader of Los Zetas, a criminal organization.
+Óscar Omar Treviño Morales also known as Z-42, (born January 26, 1974) is a Mexican convicted drug lord and former leader of Los Zetas, a criminal organization.
 He was one of Mexico's most-wanted drug lords.
 His brother is Miguel Treviño Morales, a former leader of the group.
 The authorities believe he was the successor of his brother, who was arrested on July 15, 2013.
-On February 27, 2025, Morales and his brother would be extradited to the United States.
+On February 27, 2025, Morales and his brother were extradited to the United States.

 Criminal charges

 Morales is allegedly responsible for several abductions and murders committed in Nuevo Laredo between 2005 and 2006 and the supply source for multi-kilogram loads of cocaine smuggled from Mexico to the United States.
 He was charged in a 2008 federal indictment in the U.S. District of Columbia, and the U.S. Department of State offered a reward of up to $5 million USD for information leading to his arrest and/or conviction.
 On 24 March 2010, the United States Department of the Treasury sanctioned him under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with fifty-three other international criminals and ten foreign entities.
 The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S.